 - The DDP may be free during your stay as long as you meet stay requirements (number of nights) and minimum days of theme park days.

-An important thing to remember is the Disney Value Resorts are a great way to stay on Disney property for a little more money than it would cost to stay off of Disney property.
+An important thing to remember is the Disney Value Resorts are a great way to stay on Disney property for a little more money than it would cost to stay off of Disney property unless you need multiple bedrooms and a kitchen.
+Click here to see the pros and cons of a value resort.
 Look at it this way, you could take the cost of the rental car, parking fees and overall convenience and put it towards a Disney Value Resort.
 You would be able to take advantage of all the perks of staying on a Disney property.
-The rooms tend to be smaller and there are less amenities than the moderate and deluxe resorts, but they are still on the property and that’s the ultimate goal in order to take advantage of the perks of staying on the Disney property.
-Besides, how much time do you really spend in your room when you don't go to WDW very often, if not at all?
-When you're at WDW and you have theme park tickets, you won't be in your room for more than sleeping and taking a shower.
+The rooms tend to be smaller and there are less amenities than the moderate and deluxe resorts, but they are still on the property and that's the ultimate goal in order to take advantage of the perks of staying on the Disney property.
+Click here to see the difference between the value and moderate resorts.
+Something to contemplate, how much time will you spend in your room if you don't go to WDW very often?
+Many people take the time to enjoy the hotels, too, but many won't be in their room for more than sleeping and taking a shower.

 Theme Park Tickets

 For resort guests who are also buying theme park tickets, the Disney Dining Plan is available for you to purchase.
 I used to think I could do better and save more money by not buying the DDP.
-I got to experience my first use of the DDP when it was offered for free.
-Disney gives you the receipts of what it would’ve cost so you can tip your server appropriately.
+I got to experience my first use of the DDP when it was offered for free several years ago.
+Disney gave us the receipts of what it would've cost for all meals.
+It's most important to have this so you can tip your server appropriately at a table service restaurant.
 I kept all of the slips and I admit that I was completely wrong.
 I am sold on the DDP.
-If you’re thinking that you would go back to your room for lunch, think again!
+If you're thinking that you would go back to your room for lunch, think again!
 Disney is just so big that going back to your room to eat lunch is time consuming, exhausting and very inconvenient...... never mind leaving Disney property all together for your hotel or restaurant off property, if you have a car.

-It doesn’t matter what food item you buy on Disney property, it’s expensive.
-You can eat at quick service restaurants the entire time, live on sandwiches, pizza or grab a turkey leg every night; Or, you can look at the Disney Dining Plan and not worry about what you are ordering, because it’s already paid for.
-You can order that burger and pay $10 (don’t forget about tax, tip and a drink) or you can order a steak at the same restaurant that costs $30, because you're on the Disney Dining Plan and you pay nothing extra except for the tip.
-The only thing that is not included on the plan is the tip for your server and anything you buy outside of the plan like alcohol.
+It doesn't matter what food item you buy on Disney property, it's expensive.
+You can eat at quick service restaurants the entire time.
+Click here for the best QS restaurants at the parks.
+This will save quite a bit of money.
+The portions are big.
+Some people can share meals!
+If you really want to eat at a table service restaurant, add the DDP to your package.
+Especially, if you plan on eating at a character restaurant.
+Very expensive.
+The Disney Dining Plan allows you to have the peace of mind and not worry about what you are ordering, because it's already paid for.
+You can order that plate of pasta and pay $20 (don't forget about tax, tip and a drink) or you can order a steak at the same restaurant that costs $50, because you're on the Disney Dining Plan and you pay nothing extra except for the tip.
+The only thing that is not included on the plan is the tip for your server and anything you buy outside of the plan like an appetizer.
 No tipping is required at quick service restaurants.
-Use your DDP entitled snacks for breakfast or buy breakfast.
-It’s the least expensive meal of the day.
+Use your DDP snack entitlements for breakfast or buy breakfast.
+Click here for the greatest value for snack entitlements.
+Click here for DDP snack tips.
+Breakfast the least expensive meal of the day.
 There are a few levels of the DDP you can purchase.
-The one that gives you the most bang for your buck without giving you too much food or too few options is the regular Disney Dining Plan, which gives you 1 snack, 1 quick service and 1 table service per person per night’s stay.
+The one that gives you the most bang for your buck without giving you too much food or too few options is the regular Disney Dining Plan, which gives you 2 snacks, 1 quick service and 1 table service per person per night's stay.
+Some locations offer an alcoholic drink included in the DDP for guests 21 years of age and older instead of a nonalcoholic beverage.

 TIP: Once you book your stay, buy your tickets and the DDP, keep an eye out for Disney specials on their site.
 As long as it's more than 45 days before your check-in date, you can change your plan.
 So, if the free dining plan is offered during your stay, you can change to that as long as all the requirements have been met such as the length of stay and minimum days of theme park tickets.
 See the DDP page on this site or WDW's site for more details.